Forbidden Door (2025): Background

 The event was held at The O2 Arena in London, England.

 Forbidden Door is an annual professional wrestling pay-per-view (PPV) event co-produced by the American promotion All Elite Wrestling (AEW) and Japan-based New Japan Pro-Wrestling (NJPW).
 Established in 2022, the event is held during the northern hemisphere summer and features direct competition between wrestlers from the two companies.
 Wrestlers from NJPW's sister promotion World Wonder Ring Stardom and Mexico's Consejo Mundial de Lucha Libre (CMLL) also became involved beginning with the 2024 event.
 The event takes its name from the same term often used by AEW when referring to working with other professional wrestling promotions.

 In August 2024, advertisements outside Wembley Stadium in London, England were shown days before AEW's All In event, which was held at the venue on August 25, advertising that the 2025 Forbidden Door would emanate from London.
 During All In's Zero Hour pre-show, the 2025 Forbidden Door was confirmed to be held in London on August 24, 2025.
 This marked the first Forbidden Door event held outside of North America, and AEW's fifth event overall outside the continent.
-This also marked the first Forbidden Door held in August, as the prior three events were held in June, and in turn would be held during the United Kingdom's August Bank Holiday weekend, which was previously occupied by AEW's All In the prior two years.
+This also marked the first Forbidden Door held in August, as the prior three events were held in June, with the event in turn held during the United Kingdom's August Bank Holiday weekend, which traditionally hosted AEW's All In at Wembley the prior two years (Wembley was booked in 2025 but with All In returning to the venue during the holiday weekend in 2026).
 On April 15, 2025, the venue was confirmed as The O2 Arena with tickets going on sale on May 2.
 In addition, it was announced that a double taping of Dynamite and Collision would take place at the OVO Hydro in Glasgow, Scotland on August 20.

 Immediately following the August 23 episode of Collision, TNT and HBO Max simulcast Countdown to Forbidden Door, a special preview of the event.
 On August 24, the pay-per-view aired at a special start time of 6:00 p.m.
 British Summer Time (1:00 p.m.
 Eastern Daylight Time), preceded by the Zero Hour pre-show at 4:30 p.m.
 BST (11:30 a.m.
 EDT).
 Forbidden Door was available on Prime Video in the United States, Canada, and the United Kingdom.
 It was also offered via traditional cable and satellite providers, as well as PPV.com and YouTube in the United States and Canada.
 Select international markets could access it through PPV.com, Triller TV, and YouTube.
 In Australia, the event aired on Main Event.
 The event was also shown at all Dave & Buster's and Tom’s Watch Bar locations across the United States.